* Insurance schemes for farmers *

 Target outcome:

-By the end of 2030, vannamei farms in Andhra Pradesh utilizing the VP will improve environmental and social outcomes.
+By the end of 2030, vannamei farms in Andhra Pradesh utilizing the VP will

 Fish Market Price Information System (FMPIS), run by the National Fisheries Development Board, is a flagship project for analysing fish price information at fish markets from major cities and towns through a mobile-based software application (Android) by collecting the prices of commercially important inland and marine fish species.

 The Fisheries and Aquaculture Infrastructure Development Fund (FIDF) is a government scheme in India that provides concessional finance to develop infrastructure for both marine and inland fisheries.
 It was created in 2018-19 to encourage investment in projects like fishing harbors, hatcheries, cold storage, and processing units, with an estimated outlay of Rs 7522.48 Crore.
+It offers:

 Group Accident Insurance scheme (GAIS) covers fish workers, fish farmers, and any other category of persons directly involved in fishing and fisheries-related allied activities.
 Under this scheme, fishers in the age group of 18 to 70 years shall be eligible for insurance coverage as below: